jarossnd/jason-ross-dev-v2/blog/posts/installing-unite-to-configure-gnome/index.md

 ---
 title: Installing Unite to Configure Gnome
 date: "2026-01-17"
-description: "Here are the steps I used to intall Unite on Arch Linux to configure Gnome."
+description: "Here are the steps I used to intall Unite on Arch Linux to configure GNOME."
 tags: ['gnome', 'arch-linux']
 ---

+## Overview

+Unite is a GNOME schell extension which helps users make layout tweaks to the top panel.

 ## GNOME – Install & Configure Unite Extension (Arch Linux)